-Custom photo cards are all the rage and we want to help you make yours the most spectacular one out there!
+Custom photo cards are all the rage and we want to help make yours the most spectacular one out there!
 Whether you’re uploading your own photo to a thank you photo card or using a completely blank make your own card, these tips will help you create the best version of your card possible.

 1. High Resolution